 Probiotic supplementation also shows great promise, by rebalancing our microbiome so that potentially damaging bacterial strains are kept in check by the good microbes.

 Proper facial care is vital.
 Studies indicate that washing your face morning and evening with an alcohol-free cleanser and using an oil-free moisturizer will improve your facial appearance.
 However you need to monitor your skin’s needs and respond accordingly.
 If your skin is dry and irritated, washing it less often can help.
 If your skin is oily, less moisturizing may be useful.

 Are you ready to get to the root of your rosacea?
 We can help identify your triggers with Food Sensitivity Testing, check the status of your immune system, test your toxin levels and see what’s going on with your microbiome.

 Get in touch and let’s get to work on creating a personalized treatment plan with key nutrients that will have you putting your best face forward.
-Call me at 905-535-3330 to book an appointment and I will help you to put your best face forward.
+Click here to book a free 15 minute Connecting call with me – I can answer your questions and then we can book an appointment.
+Together, we can assess your symptoms and develop a plan to help you put your best face forward/